HData-org/HDataMyAdmin/README.md

 # HDataMyAdmin
-A web interface for HData servers
+A web interface with a similar style to phpMyAdmin for HData servers

 ## Note
 This is not to be used in production environments